Thailand Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay if I work in Thailand?
+How much income tax do I pay in Thailand as an employee?

-As an employee in Thailand, you must contribute 5% of your gross income to the Social Security Fund, with a maximum annual contribution of 9,000 THB (approximately 750 THB per month).
-This contribution is deductible from your taxable income, which means it reduces the amount of income subject to personal income tax.
+Yes, as an employee in Thailand you must contribute 5% of your gross income to the Social Security Fund, with a maximum annual contribution of THB 9,000.
+This contribution is mandatory and reduces your taxable income, so it lowers both your take-home pay and your income tax liability.

 Compare Thailand with another country